How is Assertio Holdings Inc.'s (NASDAQ: ASRT) stock expected to perform amid current market woes? - The Dwinnex

 Revenue Estimates

-According to 4 analysts, the current quarter’s revenue is expected to be $37.64M.
+4 analysts predict $37.64M in revenue for the current quarter.
 It ranges from a high estimate of $38.26M to a low estimate of $37.2M.
 As of the current estimate, Assertio Holdings Inc.’s year-ago sales were $36.54M, an estimated increase of 3.00% from the year-ago figure.
-For the next quarter, 4 analysts are estimating revenue of $39.32M, an increase of 11.90% over than the figure of $3.00% in the same quarter last year.
+For the next quarter, 4 analysts are estimating revenue of $39.33M, an increase of 12.00% over than the figure of $3.00% in the same quarter last year.
 There is a high estimate of $40.7M for the next quarter, whereas the lowest estimate is $38.42M.

 A total of 4 analysts have provided revenue estimates for ASRT’s current fiscal year.
 The highest revenue estimate was $158.8M, while the lowest revenue estimate was $155M, resulting in an average revenue estimate of $157.22M.
 In the same quarter a year ago, actual revenue was $156.23M, up 0.60% from the average estimate.
 Based on 2 analysts’ estimates, the company’s revenue will be $165.34M in the next fiscal year.
 The high estimate is $165.69M and the low estimate is $165M.
 The average revenue growth estimate for next year is up 5.20% from the average revenue estimate for this year.